KSSecOps/karter-labs/labs/02_Packets/packet-structure.md

 - Segments are located in the Transport layer (Layer 4)

-- Segmenting's main job is splitting data into easy to manage pieces
+- Segmenting's main job is splitting data into easier to manage pieces

-- It carries the TCP/UDP header, but nothing else as it has not been encapsulated yet
+- It carries the TCP/UDP header, but none of the other headers as it has not been encapsulated

-- It is typically used to organize data before it is send to the recipient
+- It is typically used to organize data before it is sent to the recipient